wp-plugins/linktothispage/README.txt

 Please direct all questions to linktothispage@CreativeRealEstateInvestingGuide.com

 == What's Changed? ==
+Version 1.3
+- Fixed bug where links appeared on home page.
+This does not work correctly yet, so it has been removed from the home page.

 Version 1.2
 - Added Options and admin panel.
 - Added the ability to choose whether the link box is displayed on just pages, just posts, or both.